tomvanbraeckel/yamcs.github.com/docs/studio/Processed_Variables.md

 * <tt>sw:///YSS/SIMULATOR/some-software-param</tt>

 ### Simulated Values
 Locally generated simulation data.
 Mainly useful during testing, or in combination with other PVs using formulas.
 Full documentation is upcoming.
-For now please have a look at the sample operator displays in the YSS projects.
+For now please have a look at the example operator displays in the YSS projects.

 Example PV Names: